18. Built In Functions

 18.1.
 Length

-length takes a vector of any element type, and returns an integer representing the length of the vector.
+length takes an array of any element type, and returns an integer representing the number of elements in the array.

 integer[*] v = 1..5;